nadiamariduena/python-intro-2024-privat/z_decorators.md

 class IceCreamStore:
     @staticmethod
     def greet_customer(name):
-        # This is a static method.
-I does not take "self" or cls as parameters
+        # 🛠️ This is a static method.
+It does not take 'self' or 'cls' as parameters.
         return f"Hello, {name}!
 Welcome to Ice Cream Store!"

-# Using the static method
+# 🌟 Using the static method
-greeting = IceCreamStore.greet_customer("Alice")
+greeting = IceCreamStore.greet_customer('Alice')
-print(greeting)
+print(greeting)  # Output: Hello, Alice!
+Welcome to Ice Cream Store!

+# 🔍 Notice: 'greet_customer' does not use 'self' or 'cls'
 ```